 Sam Merrill | Guard | 6-5, 205lb | Utah State

-If Toronto wants a serviceable ball-handler with some size that can run an offence and make high IQ plays from day one Sam Merrill is someone they're going to love.
+If Toronto wants a serviceable ball-handler with some size that can run an offence and make high IQ plays from day one, Sam Merrill is someone it's going to love.

-Merrill is a coach's dream as a 6'5" combo guard who can play any style of basketball and any role you need him to and thrive.
-When in a scoring role he uses screens as good as anyone in college basketball as evidenced by his 20 points per game in each of his last two seasons.
-If asked to distribute he can make the right reads and move the ball around, and he'll do it while being responsible and not turning the ball over.
+Merrill is a coach's dream as a 6'5" combo guard who can play any style of basketball and any role you need him to.
+When in a scoring role, he uses screens as good as anyone in college basketball as evidenced by his 20 points per game in each of his last two seasons.
+If asked to distribute, he can make the right reads and move the ball around, and he'll do it while being responsible and not turning the ball over.

-When talking about possible unsigned free agents you're likely talking about players that are going to be in a complementary role and something Merrill brings to that role is a 42 percent 3-point shot.
-A jack-of-all-trades offensively he took a lot of these threes off the dribble but also took many off the catch and his floor spacing could work well around players like Kyle Lowry and Pascal Siakam.
+When talking about possible unsigned free agents, you're likely talking about players that are going to be in a complementary role and something Merrill brings to that role is a 42 percent 3-point shot.
+A jack-of-all-trades offensively, he took a lot of these 3s off the dribble but also took many off the catch.
+His floor spacing could work well around players like Kyle Lowry and Pascal Siakam.

 Skylar Mays | Guard | 6-4, 205lb | LSU

-When you look at Kyle Lowry, Norm Powell, and Terrence Davis it's clear that Toronto likes tough, physical players in their backcourt and a player that fits this profile perfectly is Skylar Mays.
+When you look at Kyle Lowry, Norman Powell and Terrence Davis, it's clear that Toronto likes tough, physical players in its backcourt.
+A player that fits this profile perfectly is Skylar Mays.

-6'4" and 210 pounds Mays is a stout guard who not only is big for the position but knows how to use his size.
+Standing at 6'4" and 210 pounds, Mays is a stout guard who not only is big for the position but knows how to use his size.
 Not many players in this class protect the ball better than him when driving to the hoop and once he's there he'll initiate contact with ball handlers to get the space to finish as well as draw fouls.

 Until this past season, Mays' jumper was a question mark, an inconsistent element of his game as his muscular upper body made for a clunky release.
 However, he was able to answer these questions with a 39 percent clip from deep range this year, something that checks off another box for his NBA resume.

 Mays' strength and toughness also help him in switching scenarios and his tenacity helps him hang with much larger players.
-Toronto has had no place on their roster for players who can't contribute defensively and for an unsigned free agent to earn a spot they'll need to battle defensively and Mays will certainly do that.
+Toronto has had no place on its roster for players who can't contribute defensively and for an unsigned free agent to earn a spot they'll need to battle defensively.
+Mays will certainly do that.

 The views on this page do not necessarily reflect the views of the NBA or its clubs.